computationsociety/blog/_posts/2020-07-27-max-entropy.md

 ## Maximum entropy distributions make the fewest assumptions about the data

 For a given set of data, there may be many distributions which can encode the data.
 The principle of maximum entropy says that the distribution with the maximum entropy relative to other possible distributions is the one that best represents the current state of knowledge: it is “maximally noncommittal” in the sense that it makes the fewest assumptions about the true distribution of the data.
+[E.T.
+Jaynes](https://en.wikipedia.org/wiki/Edwin_Thompson_Jaynes), when he was working on questions in statistical physics, first advocated for the approach.

 Max-entropy distributions have been studied [across many applications](https://www.cs.princeton.edu/research/techreps/TR-797-07) as a density estimation method.
 They also have other desirable properties:
 - The number of parameters in a max-entropy distribution is equal to the dimension of the data.